lwiest/BASICCompiler/readme.md

 ## Getting Started

 ### Prerequisites
-* You have installed Java SDK 5 (or higher) on your system.
+* You have installed Java JDK (or SDK) 5 or higher on your system.

 ### Instructions
 1. Download [BASICCompiler.jar](https://github.com/lwiest/BASICCompiler/releases/download/v1.5/BASICCompiler.jar) to a folder.